Note: Upgraded Legacy Budgets

 Create a New Budget

-When you select the current format, your new budget will open and display the Budget Settings section for adding periods.
+Your new budget will open and display the Budget Settings section for adding periods.
 Once you add a Budget Start Date, you can begin entering costs or move to any other part of the budget.

 View Your List of Existing Budgets